 The Halloween holiday is nearly here and, as readers of this blog know, it’s one of our family’s favourite celebrations.
 As both a tongue-in-cheek celebration of the macabre and a recognition of the peak of the autumn season, it can be a delightful time of year for all who get into the spirit.

 It’s also a wonderful time of year to spend an hour a day reclining in a comfortable chair with a hot, sweet drink and a good book in hand.
 And not just any book!
 Here is a selection of great scary stories for Halloween.

 During this season, there’s just something special about breaking out a spooky tale, whether it be a ghost story, a story involving Halloween themes, or a book that genuinely scares you.

-These stories just suit the season, which is one reason a lot of people have a favourite Halloween read or two (and also why this is the time of year when the cinema is packed with horror films!).
+These stories just suit the season, which is one reason a lot of people have a favourite Halloween read or two.

 Super scary stories for Halloween

 There are dozens of good spooky books you could read over the coming month or so.
 These, however, would be some of my top suggestions.

 Ray Bradbury is best known for his dystopian novel Fahrenheit 451.
 Even so, however, this title gives the immediate impression that you’re in for a special, scary tale.
 And if you don’t know the book but the phrase sounds familiar anyway, you’ve probably heard it in another iconic literary source.
 The Harry Potter Wiki traces the phrase back to Shakespeare’s Macbeth, noting also that it appears in a song performed in Harry Potter And The Prisoner Of Azkaban.